Key Stage 5

 For the pupils Sixth Form can be an important stepping stone towards personal and academic fulfilment.

-Pupils generally start year 12 following the equivalent of 4 courses, completing one at the end of year 12 and the three remaining subjects at the end of year 13.
+Pupils generally start year 12 following the equivalent of 3 courses.
 Students can undertake traditional A’ level subjects or vocational subjects, or a mixture of both (timetable permitting).

 Advanced Level Courses

-At St Thomas More, we recognise the importance of achieving grade C GCSE in both maths and English in order to help pupils to progress to further study, training and skilled employment.
-Therefore a condition of return to study in Sixth form, is that any pupils who have not attained Maths or English or both must continue studying these subjects until such time they successfully achieve the minimum required grade.
+At St Thomas More, we recognise the importance of achieving grade 4 GCSE in both maths and English in order to help pupils to progress to further study, training and skilled employment.
+Therefore a condition of return to study in Sixth form, is that any pupils who have not attained a standard pass in Maths or English or both must continue studying these subjects until such time they successfully achieve the minimum required grade.

 More details about the curriculum content and assessment can be found in the sixth form prospectus.

-Student also follow a ‘Core’ education programme which covers a variety of activities including…
+Student also follow a the “Horizons” education programme which covers a variety of activities including…

 - Community service